The Circles - Book Two - Chapter 9 - A Lesson in Business

 "Such a cooling draught would be welcome to wash the dust from my mouth.
 The excellence of your table continues to amaze me, Shakh Awidan."
 He smiled, his eyelids drooping lazily over his dark brown eyes.

 Shakh Awidan clapped his hands, a summons for the slave men waiting near the side of the tent.
 "Galuech, go out to my storage cellar and bring us a bottle.
-Make sure that the snow still clings to it when you draw it from the cool recesses of the sawdust pit."
+Make sure that the snow from the mountains still clings to it when you draw it from the cool recesses of the sawdust pit."
 His eyes darted to the other slave.
 "Hunethon, fetch more cakes and candied fruits for our guest."

 Soon the men had returned with sweetmeats and wine.
 Their tasks finished for the time, the two slaves retired quietly to the side of the tent to wait for their master's next command.